 How Much Does Millwork Cost?
 A Complete Pricing Guide for Long Island City, NY Property Owners

-Understanding Millwork: What You're Actually Paying For
+Understanding Millwork: What You're Actually Getting

 Millwork refers to custom-built wooden components manufactured in a mill and installed in buildings.
 This includes crown molding, baseboards, door frames, window casings, built-in cabinetry, staircases, wainscoting, and decorative trim work.